Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - [GB Printer Emulator v1.0](https://hh.gbdev.io/game/gb-printer-emulator-v1-0), a rom replacing the Game Boy Printer by a Game Boy display, by Jeff Frohwein.

 ## Printer paper supplier/references
-- [SEIKO S-951](https://mignon.hateblo.jp/entry/2021/07/01/003119), best known paper to use with the Game Boy Printer, nearly impossible to source outside of Japan.
+- [SEIKO S-951](https://mignon.hateblo.jp/entry/2021/07/01/003119), paper for Seiko Stopwatches, best known paper to use with the Game Boy Printer, difficult but not impossible to source outside of Japan (sold by packets of 3 rolls).
-- [GYS 056220](https://www.conrad.fr/fr/p/gys-rouleau-056220-largeur-38-mm-longueur-6-m-2-pc-s-2108650.html), paper for French car battery testers, ultra sharp results on my own side, rolls directly entering the printer compartment, can be purchased in Europe.
+- [GYS 056220](https://www.conrad.fr/fr/p/gys-rouleau-056220-largeur-38-mm-longueur-6-m-2-pc-s-2108650.html), a 38 mm wide paper for French car battery testers, ultra sharp results on my own side, rolls directly entering the printer compartment, can be purchased in Europe, sold by packets of 2 rolls.
-- [Tillrollking](https://www.tillrollking.co.uk/thermal-rolls) (UK) sells fresh 38 mm thermal paper roll (seen on [Reddit](https://www.reddit.com/r/Gameboy/comments/d2sq77/game_boy_printer_paper_alternative/)) and seems to be an affodable source for big quantities.
+- [Tillrollking](https://www.tillrollking.co.uk/thermal-rolls) (UK) sells fresh 38 mm thermal paper roll (validated on [Reddit](https://www.reddit.com/r/Gameboy/comments/d2sq77/game_boy_printer_paper_alternative/)) by packets of 20.
-- [Nakagawa Manufacturing](https://www.onlinecomponents.com/en/nakagawa-manufacturing/nap0038006-12002055.html) also produced the NAP-0038-006 thermal paper which is 38 mm wide (not tested on my side, minimal order is 10 rolls).
+- [Nakagawa Manufacturing](https://www.onlinecomponents.com/en/nakagawa-manufacturing/nap0038006-12002055.html) also produced the NAP-0038-006 thermal paper which is 38 mm wide (not tested on my side, minimal order is 100 rolls, a bit too much for my own use).

 ## Shell mods
 - [Game Boy Printer battery cover](https://www.printables.com/model/892919-game-boy-printer-battery-cover) by gameboycamera.
 1:1 remodel of the Game Boy Printer or Game Boy Pocket Printer battery cover which is frequently lost or broken.